cardpay/magento-plugin/README.md

 This process will explain how to set up order statuses for payment notifications:

 1. Log in the Unlimint’s [Merchant account](https://cardpay.com/ma) with your merchant creds (Obtaining of merchant creds is a part of merchant onboarding process - see details [here](https://www.unlimint.com/integration/))
-2. Go to Wallet Settings and click on the Wallet’s ID.
+2. Go to **Wallet Settings** and click on the Wallet’s ID.
 (Settings / Wallet settings /choose specific wallet id /Callbacks /JSON callback URL
 3. Fill the JSON Callback URL field with:

 `https://<store domain>/cardpay/notifications/creditcard`

 The notification statuses have been successfully configured.

-## Supported post payment operations
+## Supported post-payment operations

 Unlimint Magento 2 plugin supports the following post-payment operations: